Private tour to Khor Virap, Areni winery, Noravank, Selim pass, Hayravank

 Our company - Land of Noah, offers a tour to another must see place in Armenia - monastery Khor Virap.
 It is where Grigor Luisavorich (St. Gregory the Illuminator) was imprisoned for 13 years before curing King Trdat III of a disease.
 This caused the adoption of Christianity in Armenia in the year 301.
 In fact, the name Khor Virap means “deep pit”, named after the prison where St. Gregory the Illuminator was held.

 The next stop will be Monastery Noravank, which dates back to XIII—XIV centuries.
 The complex includes the 1339 St. Astvatsatsin (“Burtelashen”) sepulchre-church, St. Stepanos Nakhavka and gavit, the St. Grigor Church and Stepanos Orbelian Sepulchre, the remains of medieval chapels and residential quarters and a modern office and hall.

 Since ancient days Armenia was famous for the wineries where original traditions were kept until this day.
 It’s not a secret that a large number of wineries and vineyards are found throughout the provinces of the Republic of Armenia.
 One of these wineries is in Vayots Dzor province - Areni winery.
-On our way back to Yerevan you will have an opportunity to visit the winery and taste armenian wine.
+During our trip, you will have an opportunity to visit the winery and taste armenian wine.